 The second Global Xpress satellite – Inmarsat-5 F2 (I-5 F2) – launched from the Baikonur Cosmodrome in Kazakhstan, at 12:31 GMT on 1 February 2015.

-Once operational, I-5 F2 will deliver GX in the Americas and the Atlantic Ocean Region.
+Once operational, I-5 F2 will deliver Global Xpress services in the Americas and the Atlantic Ocean Region.

-The first GX satellite, I-5 F1, launched in December 2013 and entered commercial service in July 2014, powering regional GX services for Europe, the Middle East, Africa and Asia.
+The first Global Xpress satellite, I-5 F1, launched in December 2013 and entered commercial service in July 2014, powering regional Global Xpress services for Europe, the Middle East, Africa and Asia.

 The third satellite in the constellation is scheduled for launch early in 2015, with global availability expected early in the second half of this year.
 Each Inmarsat-5 satellite is expected to have a commercial life of 15 years.

-A fourth Inmarsat-5 is on order from Boeing for delivery in late 2016 as part of Inmarsat’s US$1.6 billion programme commitment, to provide an early available spare in the unlikely event of a launch failure.
+A fourth Inmarsat-5 is on order from Boeing for delivery in late 2016 as part of Inmarsat’s US$1.6 billion programme commitment.

 The Inmarsat-5 satellites operate with a combination of fixed narrow spot beams that enable Inmarsat to deliver higher speeds through more compact terminals, plus steerable beams so additional capacity can be directed in real-time to where it’s needed.